10 Places to visit in Iceland to Connect with Earth & Nature

-These places to visit in Iceland listed below are not as famous as other natural wonders around the world, but their raw nature and intensity do make you feel a higher connection with Mother Earth.
+These destinations in Iceland listed below are not as famous as other natural wonders around the world, but their raw nature and intensity do make you feel a higher connection with Mother Earth.

 Geysir in Iceland